icarito/physics-with-xo/9_precision_accuracy_ADC.md

 [insert graph here]

-It can be concluded that hte set of values maintains a low percentual dispersion with respect to the applied adjustment, that don't exceed 1.5%.
+It can be concluded that the set of values maintains a low percentual dispersion with respect to the applied adjustment, that don't exceed 1.5%.

 ### Conclusions